Hrazdan (river)

 The Hrazdan (Հրազդան, Hrazdan) is a major river and the second largest in Armenia.
 It originates at the northwest extremity of Lake Sevan and flows south through the Kotayk Province and Armenia's capital, Yerevan; the lake in turn is fed by several streams.
 In the Ararat plain it joins the Aras river along the border with Turkey.
-Its waters join the Kura river, before flowing into the Caspian Sea.
+It joins as a left tributary the Kura river, which then flows into the Caspian Sea.

-A series of hydro-electric plants have been constructed on the river.
+A series of hydro-electric projects have been constructed on the Hrazdan.
 Its waters are in demand to irrigate crops.

 Names

-The river was called Ildaruni in Urartian.
+The river is called Ildaruni in Urartian inscriptions.

+The name Hrazdan derives from a Middle Iranian form of Avestan Frazdānu, which in Zoroastrian mythology is the body of water by which Vishtaspa converted to Zoroastrianism.
+Frazdānu is composed of the elements fraz 'elevated, high' and dānu 'river'.
+Dānu derives from the same Iranian root as a number of hydronyms in Europe, such as Don, Dnieper, Danube and Dniester.
+The change of word-initial fr- to hr- can be seen in a number of Iranian borrowings into Armenian.
+The Hrazdan is mentioned in Movses Khorenatsi's history.
+In the history attributed to Sebeos, the form Hurazdan is used, while some later Armenian historians use the form Hurastan.

 Its name in Turkic languages is Zangu, Zanga, Zangi, or Zengy.
+It was called Zanga in Tsarist Russian nomenclature.